 There’s no doubt that Remondi raises some very serious concerns with the overall state of the federal loan department.
 Critics of the lawsuit claim that it is politically motivated to mask the shortcomings of the Obama administration’s Department of Education.
 By filing a lawsuit now, some say the former administration is casting a shadow over any chance to pin the blame of the current student loan debt crisis on their shoulders.

-The fact remains that Navient and its predecessor Sallie Mae have faced numerous investigations into their service practices since 2005.
+The fact remains that Navient and its private student loan lender predecessor Sallie Mae have faced numerous investigations into their service practices since 2005.
 The FDIC investigated a subsidiary bank in 2007.
 In 2008, the Education Department determined that Sallie Mae overcharged the government to the tune of $22.3 million.
 As recently as 2014, the company settled an investigation by the FDIC and the Justice Department of overcharging military families for ten years.

 Although we’ll have to wait and see what the courts decide, it’s likely that both sides are telling a portion of the truth.
 Navient and Sallie Mae have made mistake after mistake over the years.
 It’s reasonable to guess that they made enough mistakes handling student loans to warrant the lawsuit.
 But even if that were true, it would not make Remondi’s comments about the complexity of the student loan system any less valid.
-The government has added more and more repayment plan terms in an attempt to make payment easier while missing the underlying point: borrowers will not prioritize their student loans until they are gainfully employed.
+The government has added more and more repayment plan terms in an attempt to make repayment easier while missing the underlying point: borrowers will not prioritize their student loans until they are gainfully employed.
 Besides, the added plans have made the process more complicated, which means more borrowers are left in confusion.

 It is yet to be proven whether or not Navient’s student loan servicing practices caused an undue burden on borrowers.
 However, that doesn’t mean that we can’t learn a lesson from the proceedings.
 There are a number of ways that you as a borrower can protect yourself from potentially untrustworthy loan servicers.